Nazmul2003/FPGA/README.md

-# VHDL_FPGA
+# FPGA
-Here are some VHDL projects that I made during my B.E. degree at Jadavpur University
+Here are some VHDL and Verilog projects that I made during my B.E. degree at Jadavpur University